 Photo Credit: Muskoka Lakes farm and winery

-If your ideal winter activity includes a visit to the local ice rink, take it to the next level this year!
-At Muskoka Lake farm and winery, skate a fantastic 1.2 kilometre circuit surrounded by a unique setting: 12 kilometres of cranberries!
-Pause for a moment at the waterfall and finish off with a tender glass of mulled wine!
+If your ideal winter activity includes visiting the local ice rink, take it to the next level this year!
+At Muskoka Lake farm and winery, skate a fantastic 1.2-kilometre circuit surrounded by a unique setting: 12 kilometres of cranberries!
+Pause momentarily at the waterfall and finish with a tender glass of mulled wine!
 If you cannot make it during the day, try night skating!

 You may like: Fire and Ice Nights at Arrowhead Provincial Park